q. I just want a pet, why should I worry about bloodlines and champions?

 q.
 Will you hold a puppy and what is your deposit?

 a.
-We require a deposit of half down and the balance at delivery, or 7 days before flight.
+We require a deposit of $500-$900, to reserve your place in line to choose your baby, a second deposit (usually half of remaining balance) when you officially choose your baby and he/she is 4 weeks of age, then the balance at delivery, or 7 days before flight.
+If your puppy is ready to go in the next week or 2 when you choose him/her, a deposit of half down is usually good.
 For puppies that are held past 8 weeks of age, the final payment must be made by 9 weeks of age.
 If necessary, we may accept a smaller down payment or allow three payments if that is helpful.
+We are flexible!

 q.
 Are your dogs registered and will my Frenchton be registered?